Courtney-Davis808/ICS427-Project/README.md

 * Learning how to work with both SQLite and all the different encryption methods and libraries was helpful, but difficult
 * Learning about all the different ways to encrypt, hash, and protect your data was very helpful when approaching future projects
 * I wish I could take more time to implement other secure features to help make it more functional as well as more secure.
 Things like changing master login passwords, en/decrypting the usernames as well, and finding a way to encrypt the entire database in a unintrusive way.
+* I'm proud I was able to successfully learn how to create secure database practices and use salting/hashing/encryption/decryption/etc.
 * TREY YASUNAGA:
 * Just setting up the file structure to get the project to run with all the dependencies was quite challenging.
 * Did not know you could generate a database from a jar file